Jaeger Corps (Denmark): Insignia and status

-The Jaeger Corps wear a maroon beret with a brass emblem depicting a hunter's bugle on a black felt liner.
+The Jaeger Corps wear a frogberet also and the maroon beret with a brass emblem depicting a hunter's bugle on a black felt liner.
 After one year of satisfactory service and training in corps the wearer is issued the shoulder patch "JÆGER" and may call himself by this name.
 The unit's insignia features a hunting horn from their origin as hunters and woodsmen.

 The Jaeger Corps is composed of around 150 highly trained soldiers with special expertise in counter-terrorism, demolitions, parachuting, and combat swimming, HAHO and HALO parachuting, infiltration, sabotage, reconnaissance and more.
 The corps regularly trains with similar units from different countries, such as the US Navy SEALs, US Army DELTA, British SAS and the Danish naval special forces group, the Frogman Corps.
 The corps is based on the structure and modus operandi of the British SAS.

-Their slogan, which is Latin, Plus esse, quam simultatur translates to Hellere at være, end at synes ("Rather to be, than to be seen") in Danish, meaning that the soldier's capabilities do not have to be widely recognized or boasted—they are only more effective if unknown.
+Their slogan, which is Latin, Plus esse, quam simulatur translates to Hellere at være, end at synes ("Rather to be, than to seem") in Danish, meaning that the soldier's capabilities do not have to be widely recognized or boasted—they are only more effective if unknown.

 International Joint Training

 Like most western Special Operations Forces, the Jaegers regularly take part in joint training operations with other NATO and Coalition SOFs.
 These exercises include reconnaissance patrols throughout Europe, arctic survival training, helicopter insertion techniques, parachute insertion techniques, hostage rescue training, Close Air Support training, medical training, and other SOF-specific skills.

-Allied units as the Jaegers regularly practice with include:
+Allied units as the Jaegers regularly train with include: